Home > Kyoto This Month > Museums, Theatre & Other Fun

 A wide range of kumihimo braiding from different eras of Japanese history are exhibited; 9:00-16:00; closed irregularly; 500 yen; Tel: 075-432-4113.

-Mar.
-8-July 21: The History of Raku Family: Tea ceremony bowls by successive masters of the Raku Family, from the first generation to the present 15th-generation master; Selected masterpieces featured in this exhibit include two rarely displayed black tea bowls created by the founder of the family, Chojiro; 10:00-16:30; Closed: Mon.; 1000 yen; Tel: 075-414-0304.
+Until July 21: The Standard Edition: Raku Successive Generations - 450-Year History of Raku Ware - Tradition and Innovation: Tea ceremony bowls by successive masters of the Raku Family, from the first generation to the present 15th-generation master; Selected masterpieces featured in this exhibit include two rarely displayed black tea bowls created by the founder of the family, Chojiro; 10:00-16:30; Closed: Mon.; 1000 yen; Tel: 075-414-0304.

 Shokoku-ji Jotenkaku Museum